MichaelOsachoff/ConsciousCart/README.md

     ```$ flutter run```

+6. Note: the command from 4. may require developer settings to be enabled to allow plugins.
+For windows run the following command:

+    ```$ start ms-settings:developers```

+    Then turn on 'Developer Mode'.

-6. You can now run and use the application, recipes can be created with searched products in the new recipe tab, previous recipes can be view in the history tab, and some basic user data can be viewed and edited in the profile tab.
+7. You can now run and use the application, recipes can be created with searched products in the new recipe tab, previous recipes can be view in the history tab, and some basic user data can be viewed and edited in the profile tab.